*This is an update to a blog originally posted September 18, 2020.

-The provision in question is the requirement to examine all new hire’s documents to determine if a person is legally allowed to work in the country.
-Federal law mandates this must be done in person, but this temporary guidance allows employers to review documents virtually.
+The provision in question requires employers to inspect a new hire’s I-9 documents to determine if that employee is legally allowed to work in the country.
+Federal law mandates this must be done in person.
+However, in March 2020, right as stay-at-home orders were going into effect, DHS relaxed this rule to allow employers to inspect I-9 documents virtually for new hires who are working 100% remotely.

 ICYMI: Looking for the full backstory on these Form I-9 extensions?
 Check out our previous blog.